spara/condaR/windows/build.md

 ![](./image/startmenu.png)

-The application will open a menu to open notebook will open in a browser.
+The application will open a browser window to Jupyter, navigate to the repository to open the example notebook.